WY0603/AIP/README.md

 ## Getting Started

-This website mainly utilizes React for the front-end, Node.js for the server side and .... for database.
+This website mainly utilizes React for the front-end, Node.js for the server side.

 ### Prerequisites